Denmark records more infections with more infectious coronavirus mutants | ExBulletin

 However, the decline in general infection rates in Denmark can distort the importance of increased infection rates by mutant strains.

-From thousands of daily COVID-19 infections in December, only 425 cases were enrolled in the last 24 hours, according to SSI, and only 0.38% of the 110,377 or more tested were positive, according to SSI. did.
+From thousands of daily Covid-19 infections in December, only 425 cases were enrolled in the last 24 hours, and only 0.38% of the 110 377 or more tested were positive, according to SSI.

 Denmark relaxed some restrictions on Monday and reopened school for the youngest children.